Kroger to phase out plastic bags at all stores

-CINCINNATI — The nation’s largest grocery chain will phase out the use of plastic bags in its stores by 2025.
+CINCINNATI — The nation’s largest grocery chain will be plastic-bag free at all of its nearly 2,800 stores by 2025.

+Kroger Co., which orders about 6 billion bags each year, will begin phasing out their use immediately at one of its chains based in Seattle, a city that has been proactive on reducing plastic use.

 The company, based in Cincinnati, operates 2,779 stores in 35 states and the District of Columbia, serving almost 9 million people daily through two dozen different grocery chains.

+Kroger is seeking customer feedback and will be working with outside groups throughout the transition.

-Kroger said Thursday that will start at its Seattle chain QFC, where it expects to be plastic-bag free by next year.
+It will begin phasing out plastic bag use Thursday at its QFC stores in and around Seattle.
+It expects to be plastic-bag free at the chain next year.

+“We listen very closely to our customers and our communities, and we agree with their growing concerns,” said Mike Donnelly, Kroger’s chief operating officer.
+“That’s why, starting today at QFC, we will begin the transition to more sustainable options.
+This decision aligns with our Restock Kroger commitment to live our purpose through social impact.”

-There is a broader shift by companies to reduce waste, especially plastic.
+There is a broader shift under way at major U.S. corporations to reduce waste.
 Disney, Starbucks, Marriott and McDonald’s are getting rid of plastic straws.
+McDonald’s said this year that it will use only recycled or other environmentally friendly materials for its soda cups, Happy Meal boxes and other packaging by 2025.
 Dunkin’ Donuts is phasing out polystyrene foam cups by 2020.
-Ikea plans to eliminate single-use plastic products from its shelves by 2020, including straws.
+Ikea plans to eliminate single-use plastic products from its shelves by 2020.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.